 Matkaman is a family run social enterprise.
 It would not be possible without the support of these people.

 I am eternally grateful to my mother-in-law whose property I live in and operate Matkaman from.
-She now suffers from Dementia but she was my first donor and has always supported my work.
+She was my first donor and always supported my work.
 A Buddhist practitioner of the Soka Gakkai faith she showed by example kindness, dignity and patience.
+She passed away in July 2021.

 Vishnu has worked and lived in our home for over 15 years.
 For the last 6 years he has been hired specifically to help me with Matkaman.
 He is able to do all the work independently, including feeding the needy.
 On his own initiative he even learnt welding, a skill that has been crucial to developing the tools needed for my work eg. matka stands, my van, fittings for the cycle pumps and more.
 As I get older, he takes on more and more of these responsibilities.